riyann00b/mt-lab/Installation.md

 ## 🔄 Updating ERPNext

-1. Create New Image
+1. Create New Image (follow the instructions from 1 to 4)
-2. Update image tags in your compose file.
+2. Update image tags in your pwd.yml file.
 3. Restart containers:

 ```bash